BlogRenting in Colombia

 TopicWhy include itClear example

-DurationOne month is not the same as six months."Minimum 3 months; ideal for student or stable worker".
+DurationOne month is not the same as six months.“Minimum 3 months; ideal for a student or stable worker”.

 Llaves, checklist y fotos para publicar una habitación en arriendo

-The template that actually filters from the first message
+The template that filters from the first message

 Template to copy and adapt

-Photos: show the room and cohabitation
+Photos: show the room and the living situation

 How to filter before opening the door

-Filter before showing the room
+Screening before showing the room

 2. How long are you looking to stay?